Magnitus-/gogcli/README.md

 You took a break and in the interim, gog updated some games and now you're stuck with a storage that has some half-uploaded manifest that is no longer valid.

 What do you do?
+The same thing you would if there were no pending actions.
+To recap below...

 First of all, you produce an updated **manifest.json** manifest using the **gogcli storage download manifest** + **gogcli update generate** + **gogcli manifest update** commands (option 1)... or you just use a **gogcli manifest generate** command (option 2).

-After that, you just run the following:
+After that, you run:

 ```
+gogcli storage apply manifest --path=s3.json --storage=s3
-gogcli storage update-actions --path=s3.json --storage=s3
+gogcli storage execute-actions --path=s3.json --storage=s3
 ```

 Or if you really don't want to redownload extras that don't have a checksum and trust that the file was not updated if the file name and size matches:

 ```
-gogcli storage update-actions --empty-checksum --path=s3.json --storage=s3
+gogcli storage apply manifest --empty-checksum --path=s3.json --storage=s3
+gogcli storage execute-actions --path=s3.json --storage=s3
 ```

 What just happened?
 Your storage's manifest got updated and the remaining actions got adjusted to include additional actions from the change in your manifest.

-From there, you can just run **gogcli storage resume** normally.

 ## Repair Broken Storage